meshcloud/meshcloud-docs/paas/services.md

 ## Platform Services

-MeshCloud offers a marketplace of services, from which users can provision reserved resources on-demand.
+Meshcloud offers a marketplace of services, from which users can provision reserved resources on-demand.
 Platform Services include Database Services like MariaDB \(MySQL\), Elasticsearch, MongoDB, RabbitMQ and many more.
-MeshCloud offers different Flavors of Platform Services, from small for testing and development, over dedicated up to clustered.
+Meshcloud offers different Flavors of Platform Services, from small for testing and development, over dedicated up to clustered.
 The different types of service can be identified by:

 * S - Shared Service on a Cluster with an limited amount of storage and connections
 * D - Dedicated Service on a single VM, with the VM being the limitation of storage and connections